-- Note 5 of the Members Declarations for Purchase Agreement 3 and 4 (both signed by Mrs W) says, "We understand that the purchase of our Fraction is for the primary purpose of holidays and is not specifically for direct purposes of a trade in and that [the Supplier] makes no representation as to the future price or value of the Fraction". - Part 6, note 5 of the Information Statement says, "The purchase of Fractional Rights is for the primary purpose of holidays and is neither specifically for direct purposes of a trade in nor an investment in real estate.
+- Note 5 of the Members Declarations for Purchase Agreement signed by Mrs M says, "We understand that the purchase of our Fraction is for the primary purpose of holidays and is not specifically for direct purposes of a trade in and that [the Supplier] makes no representation as to the future price or value of the Fraction". - Part 6, note 5 of the Information Statement says, "The purchase of Fractional Rights is for the primary purpose of holidays and is neither specifically for direct purposes of a trade in nor an investment in real estate.
 [The Supplier] makes no representation as to the future price or value of the Allocated Property or any Fractional Rights".

 With that said, I acknowledge that the Supplier's training material left open the possibility that the sales representative may have positioned Fractional Club membership as an investment.
-And I accept that it's possible that Fractional Club membership was marketed and sold to her as an investment in breach of Regulation 14(3) given the difficulty the Supplier was likely to have had in presenting a share in the net sales proceeds of the Allocated Property as an important feature of Fractional Club membership without breaching the relevant prohibition.
-However, I am not currently persuaded that would make a difference to the outcome in this complaint anyway.
-The concerns, detailed in her original letter of complaint to the Supplier are predominantly focussed upon the annual management charges and booking fees.
+And based upon the allegations made, I accept that it's possible that Fractional Club membership was marketed and sold to Ms M as an investment in breach of Regulation 14(3) given the difficulty the Supplier was likely to have had in presenting a share in the net sales proceeds of the Allocated Property as an important feature of Fractional Club membership without breaching the relevant prohibition.